Permaweb-Journal/journal/content/article/legacynet-mainnet-transition.md

 ---
-title: "The transition from AO legacynet to mainnet: What builders and users need to know"
+title: "The transition from AO legacynet to mainnet explained"
 description: This post explains why the transition from legacynet to mainnet matters, the current state of HyperBEAM, and how both developers and users can prepare.
 permalink: /article/legacynet-mainnet-transition.html
 tags:
 ---

 ![Permaweb Header](/static/images/mainnet-transition.png)

 ## I. Introduction

 The recent [HyperBEAM Milestone 3](https://x.com/samecwilliams/status/1903537896516194523) PR marks an important technical update to allow the transition from legacynet to mainnet by enabling legacynet processes to execute on HyperBEAM.
 Since data on both legacynet and mainnet is stored on Arweave, both networks can execute the same data.
 This shift will significantly improve AO’s scalability and efficiency.
 This post explains why the transition matters, the current state of HyperBEAM, and how both developers and users can prepare.